 We do this by:

-- using Equality Impact Assessments to ensure our Councillors are aware of the equality impact of decisions they are considering.
-These are collated on our Equality Information page and published individually as part of the Overview and Scrutiny agenda,
+- Using Equality Impact Needs Assessments to ensure our Councillors are aware of the equality impact of decisions they are considering.
+These are collated on our measuring equality section and published individually as part of the Overview and Scrutiny agenda

 - Using national data to identify any trends or issues we need to be aware of

 - Reviewing and monitoring our workforce profile

 - Working towards a set of strategic equality objectives, and

 - Recognising our responsibilities under the Equality Act 2010 and the Public Sector Equality Duty 2011

 View 2011 Census data and analysis: